sunkaster/DnD_Bot/readme.md

 3. Go to the "Bot" section and create a bot
 4. Copy the bot token and add it to your `.env` file
 5. Invite the bot to your server with appropriate permissions (Send Messages, Use Slash Commands)

+## Possible errors
+1. Permission denied: unable to get image
+'''bash
+# Add your user to the docker group
+sudo usermod -aG docker $USER

+# Log out and log back in, or run:
+newgrp docker

+# Verify the group membership
+groups $USER
+'''